 Buying a car, whether it’s a new one or a used model, can be a tricky process.
 Even if you have put the hard work in and researched the manufacturers and models you like, and perhaps have a dream car in mind, you still have lots to do.
 For one thing, you need to choose the right car dealership to buy it from.
 There is likely to be several different dealerships in your local area.
 How then do you choose between them to find the one that’s right for you?

 First and foremost, don’t rush this part of the process.
 As excited as you likely are to drive off in your new car, the last thing you want to do is just choose the first dealership you come across.
-To help you avoid the pitfalls, we’ve put together a selection of tips to navigate the different businesses and choose the right one.
+To help you avoid the pitfalls and find the perfect car for your family, we’ve put together a selection of tips to navigate the different businesses and choose the right one.

 Choose a Dealership That Publishes its Opening Hours, Address and Telephone

 Although this is probably going to seem like common sense to a lot of people, it is still worth highlighting.
 After all, if a dealership you are interested in is as good and reputable as they say, then they will make it relatively easy to contact them.
 If they post their opening hours, address and a landline telephone number, then they are likely to be a legitimate business that can be trusted.